A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Background

 \subsection{Statistical quality assessment}

 Common metrics for evaluating the quality of a posterior surrogate include the Classifier Two-sample Test \citep{lehmann2006testing,lopez2017revisiting} and Maximum Mean Discrepancy \citep{gretton2012kernel,bengio2014bounding,dziugaite2015training}.
-The main problem with these metrics is that they assess \emph{exactness} of an approximation through a divergence with respect to a posterior that is intractable in practice.
-Even if such evaluations would hypothetically be possible, there are no criteria to what constitutes an \emph{acceptable} estimator.
-Moreover, it is not possible to be certain whether the classifier or kernel used to measure the divergence are expressive enough to differentiate between the true posterior and its approximation.
+The main problem with these metrics is that they assess exactness of an approximation through a divergence with respect to the posterior.
+All approximations will diverge from the posterior and there are no criteria to what constitutes an acceptable estimator.
+For this reason, we argue that metrics evaluating the reliability for scientific inquiry should be used alongside the divergence evaluation when evaluating estimators.

-To clarify these points, consider the demonstration in Figure \ref{fig:auc_deceitful}.
-A binary classifier is trained to discriminate between samples from a posterior approximation and the true posterior.
+To clarify this point, consider the demonstration in Figure \ref{fig:auc_deceitful}.
+A binary classifier is trained to discriminate between samples from a posterior approximation and the true posterior, as in a classifier two-sample test.
 The discriminative performance of the classifier is expressed through Area Under the Receiver Operating Characteristics curve (\textsc{auroc}) and serves as a measure for divergence between both densities.
 An \textsc{auroc} = 0.5 suggests an approximation that is indistinguishable from the true posterior, while \textsc{auroc} = 1.0 implies that both distributions do not overlap.
-Although both approximations in our demonstration are equally accurate according to the \textsc{auroc}, the \emph{overconfident} approximation illustrates the potential trust crisis in simulation-based inference: producing credible regions that are biased or smaller than they should be, potentially leading to erroneous scientific conclusions.
-For this reason, we take the position that posterior approximations should, irrespective of the available simulation budget, produce inflated credible regions.
-They do not have to closely match the true posterior to draw meaningful inferences.
+Although both the overconfident and the conservative approximations are of equal quality according to the \textsc{auroc} metric (\textsc{auroc} = 0.7), credible regions that are biased or smaller than they should be could result in the wrong exclusion of actually plausible parameter values for a given significance level, and hence to erroneous scientific conclusions.
+By contrast, conservative approximations, which leads to credible regions that are larger than they should be, are more scientifically reliable since they would not wrongly reject plausible parameters values but only fail to reject actually implausible parameter values.
+For this reason, we take the position that posterior approximations should produce overdispersed credible regions for any simulation budget.
+Posterior approximations do not have to closely match the true posterior to draw meaningful inferences, but they should however be conservative.